jordanliddle/playing-with-HTML5-and-APIs/README.md

 * **and much more**

-This repository isn't a showcase to demo some of my favorite APIs, rather a bundle of code snippets in relation to the various HTML5 things I've learnt and am still learning.
+This repository isn't a showcase to demo some of my favorite APIs, rather a bundle of code snippets in relation to the various HTML5 features I've learnt and am still learning.

 Stay tuned, I'll organize the code in due time!